KennthShang/PhaGCN2.0/README.md

 ## For comprehensive usage
 Our web server for virus-related tasks (including virus identification, taxonomy classification, lifestyle prediction, host prediction, contamination detection, vOTU grouping, and phylogenetic tree construction) has been upgraded to version 2!
+The new version has a higher running speed and is generalized to all kinds of viruses.
 You can visit [PhaBOX](https://phage.ee.cityu.edu.hk/) to use the GUI.
 We also provided more detailed intermediate files and visualization for further analysis.
 A stand-alone version of PhaBOX is also available via [GitHub version](https://github.com/KennthShang/PhaBOX), and you can run all these tools at once.
 Hope you will enjoy it!

 # PhaGCN2.3 newly update